 At the time, I didn’t know any of the regulations or the long-term care ombudsman.
 I didn’t know anything.
 And the Administrator was nowhere to be found.
 We couldn’t contact a social worker, either.

 I promised her and myself that I would not allow something like that to happen if I were an Administrator.
 So, that experience really ignited my passion for taking care of the older adult population.

-Q: You joined ECH in July 2021.
+Q: You became ECH Administrator in July 2021.
 What are you most looking forward to learning about in your new role at ECH?